 Other Taiwan Travel Expenditures

-There are a lot of other ways to ask (and answer) the question “is Taiwan expensive?” and I won’t even try to go through them all.
+There are a lot of other ways to ask (and answer) the question “is Taiwan expensive to visit?” and I won’t even try to go through them all.
 However, I will address one more cost: ATM fees.
 Since Taiwan doesn’t accept credit cards much compared to other countries, you’ll need a lot of cash.
 It’s generally cheaper to exchange than than withdraw, though if you have to take cash out, use a Taishin Bank inside Family Mart to enjoy no fee.
-Another way around the lack of credit card acceptance is using Apple or Samsung Pay.
+Another way around the lack of credit card acceptance is using Apple or Samsung Pay, although paying with these methods can make you less conscious of your Taiwan vacation cost accumulating.

 Ways to Keep Your Taiwan Travel Cost Down